POP - 3D metal panelsPop-up steel partition screens

 High tech material modification with innovative output.
 The standard engraving process creates highly refined cut-out patterns in metal, but this partnership aims to go one step further and really challenge the boundaries and characteristics of sheet steel material, focussing on volume and 3D surfaces.

-The idea is to create a collection of very thin, modular steel room dividers and to research this most appropriate material for creating thin sheets of steel with large size etching technology (as used in microelectronics).
-Instead of engraving small items -such as components of complex products- the partnership will engrave large format metal plates with complex patterns, embedding the method of transforming flat sheets of material into lively surfaces with new characteristics while minimising waste.
-During the project, a material library of steel, 3D surfaces will be created, as well as a modular system to connect larger pieces, creating an easily adaptable, scaleable system for the consumer.
+The idea is to create a collection of very thin, modular steel room dividers and to research this most appropriate material for creating thin sheets of steel with large size engraving technology (as used in electronics).
+Instead of engraving small items -such as components of complex products- the partnership will engrave large format metal plates with complex patterns, embedding the method of transforming flat sheets of material into lively surfaces with new characteristics.
+During the project, a material library of steel, 3D surfaces will be created, as well as a modular system to connect larger pieces, creating an easily adaptable system for the consumer.

 The project aims to develop enhanced properties for engraved steel panels (strength, durability, aesthetics), which are usually used in electronics for high precision screen-printing.
 This time, it will be applied to aesthetically enhance the steel sheets with new characteristics, such as transparency, three-dimensional structures and reflection.